What Is Kokum? Kokum Butter Benefits For Skin & Hair!

 What Is Kokum Butter?

-Kokum butter is super adaptable and can be used in soaps, lotions, body and lip balms, scrubs, bath bombs and more.
+Kokum butter is super adaptable and can be used in soaps, lotions, body and lip balms, scrubs, bath bombs, and more.
+The chemical structure of the substance means that it remains solid at room temperature – giving it its buttery consistency.
 Another benefit of this product is that it has a very neutral scent.
 So no need to worry if you don’t like strong fragrances or if you want to use it in something else that you’re making.
-Now you know what is Kokum Butter.
+Okay, so you know what kokum butter is, but where does it come from?

 Where Does Kokum Butter Come From?